MooersLab/MooersLab/README.md

 You can speak commands to your computer while standing 20 ft away from it and looking out the window.
 You can give your body a break from sitting and your eyes a break from the computer screen at the same time while still remaining productive.

-I have seen a three-fold increase in the number of words captured in text per day.
+I have seen a three-fold increase in the total number of words captured in September and October 2023 compared to June and July 2023 before I took up speech-to-voice in mid August 2023.
 It is too early to tell how this will translate into an increase in the number of final products.
 I do not expect a 300% increase in productivity, but even a 10% increase would be significant return investment.